+The Reversal of Modernity

+Philosophy 401

+Metaphysics

+Dr. Solis-Silva

+13 December 10

+Ryan Boyle

-The “Reversal of Modernity” explains our present world view and accounts for the resulting loss of being experienced by man.
-Prior to Columbus’ discovery of the New World, the Reformation, and Rene Descartes’ methodic doubt, the classical mindset understood man’s participation in Being and its implications for knowledge, relation to other beings, and openness to transcendentals.
-Rene Descartes’ search for the foundation of knowledge redefined the classical view of knowledge and stripped away much of the previously understood meaning of the world.
-Descartes left the modern world with knowledge that is clear, distinct, and certain.
-Unfortunately, limiting knowledge to clear, distinct, and certaint also deprived the world of the beauty of transcendentals, metaphysics, and ultimate Being.
-Demonized from man’s fullest potential, the reversal of modernity severed the relationship between subject and object and between man as being and his source, ultimate Being.
-(Language…)
+The “Reversal of Modernity” explains our present understanding of the world and its resulting loss of ontological understanding and perspective after Rene Descartes.
+Prior to the events leading up to Descartes’ methodic doubt, the classical mindset understood man’s relation to God, relation to other beings, openness to transcendentals, and their implications for knowledge.
+Descartes’ search for the foundation of knowledge unintentionally redefined the classical view of knowledge and stripped away much of the previously understood meaning of the world.
+Descartes left the modern world with a definition of knowledge that is clear, distinct, and certain.
+Unfortunately, limiting knowledge to what is clear, distinct, and certain also deprived the world of the beauty of transcendentals, metaphysics, and God.
+This reductionist view of knowledge cutoff man from his fullest potential and ultimately severed the relationship between man and his source, God.

 Man naturally searches for purpose and meaning in his life.
-Asking the question of “Who Am I?” allows man to begin traveling down the road which will hopefully answer those questions.
-Man must begin this journey with humility.
-No being brought itself into existence.
-As such, man must realize that everything he receives is given to him.
-This reception on his part necessarily implies a giver.
-While the giver initially appears to be a mother or a father or another person, man soon learns that these others are beings as well.
+Asking the question, “Who Am I?”, allows man to begin traveling down the road which will hopefully provide answers those questions.
+However, man can only begin this journey with humility.
+No being ever brought itself into existence.
+As such, man must realize that everything he receives is given to him, as a gift.
+This reception of the gift on his part necessarily implies a giver.
+While the giver initially appears to be a mother or a father or another person, man soon learns that these others are dependent and created beings as well.
 Desiring knowledge of his source leads man to search for the true giver, motivated by a sense of gratitude for the generous gifts he received, namely his life and the world around him.
 Man, beginning with humility, understanding how much he received, and with gratitude for this reception, ultimately discovers the real giver.
-This giver to beings and of beings is none other than Being itself.
+This giver to beings and of beings is none other than God himself.

 Saint Thomas Aquinas explains the medieval concept of knowledge when he says, “nothing is in the mind that wasn’t first in the senses.”
-In other words, man finds himself based in experience and the world, immersed in beings, and enveloped in Being itself.
-Classical thought understood the dynamism of the intellect as building on sense data.
-We know today that sense data is interpreted.
+In other words, man finds himself based in experience and the world, immersed in beings, and under the ultimate horizon of Being itself.
+Classical thought understood the dynamism of the intellect to building on sense data.
+We also know today that sense data is interpreted.
 Different people can look the same exact stimulus and interpret it entirely differently.
 People interpret the same stimulus differently because of their differing points of view, differing world experiences, and differing languages.
-People use different languages to express the different worlds they live in.
+People use different languages to express their understanding of the different worlds they live in.